-Red is the Color of Love, Passion, and Henri Matisse
+Red - The Color of Love and Matisse

 Red is the color of the heart, thus love and passion.
 Valentine’s Day is an occasion when men think "red" and traditionally buy red roses for their sweetheart.